 Sadly, he checked-out the next day, but to avoid being stuck without air conditioning again, we stuck a note on the box saying, ‘If you want to live, do not touch’.

-Whilst preparing myself for my first day exploring Barcelona, I realised that I had left the battery for my DSLR camera at home.
+Whilst preparing myself for my first day exploring Barcelona, I realized that I had left the battery for my DSLR camera at home.

 I had brought my camera and lens…